-I want to introduce you to the Triangle of Triumphant Exercise – (yes, I just made that name up anything to make myself feel awesome is a score!)
+I want to introduce you to the Triangle of Triumphant Exercise – (yes, I just made that name up)

 “Consistency, rather than extreme intensity, produces the benefits of exercise.
 Challenge yourself, but be realistic” – Raymond Francis M.Sc.
 Never Be Sick Again

 Weight Bearing – Always warm up body and stretch beforehand. – increases muscle strength and endurance, promotes healthy bones, joints and connective tissues, and subsequently prevents diseases like arthritis and osteoporosis.
 We’ll get more into this another time…

 Anaerobic is one more form of exercise I’ll mention briefly just so you are aware – This is the type where you start and stop in intervals, such as tennis or rock climbing.
 This is useful exercise if you plan on doing that type of sport or activity.
 Since, if you aren’t conditioned for it, performance will slack, and risk of injury is increased.

 Since Aerobics is simple enough for now, just go for a brisk walk!
 I’m going to start you off with a healthy dose of stretching AND the psychology behind motivation.

 As a brilliant man once put it, “Common Sense is not always common practice"

 How to adopt the Habit of Stretching -

 In this report, I want to give you some valuable information and walk-thrus on stretching